 Norway's Anti-Money Laundering Regulations

-All Scandinavian nations are affected by anti-money laundering (AML) efforts.
-Banks, mortgage businesses, insurance companies, auditors, accountants, estate agents, and legal firms must all comply with the new rules.
+Norway has shown a strong commitment to combating financial crimes and money laundering, exemplified by the introduction of the Anti-Money Laundering Act in 2018.
 Obligated entities must take a number of precautions to avoid being abused by criminal forces.
 In Norway, this resulted in a new Act on anti-money laundering and terrorist funding in 2018.
 This shines a bright light on those who are supposed to report any such attempted infractions.

 The Anti-Money Laundering Act (2018) is the main piece of AML law in Norway, and it implements the AML standards of the EU's Fourth and, later, Fifth Anti-Money Laundering Directives (4AMLD and 5AMLD), as well as those of the Financial Action Task Force (FATF).